Qualitative robustness of statistical functionals under strong mixing: Strong mixing of linear processes

-It can be seen from Lemma 2.1 in \cite{PhamTran1985} that the right-hand side in (\ref{strong mixing of linear process - eq}) provides an upper bound even for the $\beta$-mixing coefficient, i.e.\ for the mixing coefficient in the context of absolute regularity.
-Notice that (d) implies $\sum_{s=0}^\infty|a_s|<\infty$ which, together with (c) and Wiener's theorem (cf.\ \cite[p.\,91]{Wiener1933} or \cite[p.\,301]{Yosida1995}), ensures that $\sum_{s=0}^\infty|b_s|<\infty$.
+It can be seen from Lemma~2.1 in \cite{PhamTran1985} that the right-hand side in (\ref{strong mixing of linear process - eq}) provides an upper bound even for the $\beta$-mixing coefficient, that is, for the mixing coefficient in the context of absolute regularity.
+Notice that (d) implies $\sum_{s=0}^\infty|a_s|<\infty$ which, together with (c) and Wiener's theorem (cf. \cite{Wiener1933}, page 91 or \cite{Yosida1995}, page 301), ensures that $\sum_{s=0}^\infty |b_s|<\infty$.
 Further conditions for a linear process to be strongly mixing can be found in \cite{Gorodetskii1977,PhamTran1985,Withers1981}.

 \begin{remarknorm} (i) Condition (d) is satisfied if $|a_s|\le C s^{-\gamma}$ for all $s\in\N_0$ and some constants $C>0$, $\gamma>2$.
 In this case, $\sum_{u=n}^\infty\sum_{s=u}^\infty|a_s|\le C_\gamma n^{2-\gamma}$ holds for all $n\in\N$.